 What are the responsibilities of a School Councillor?

 Minutes of Meetings

 Chosen councillors take minutes of the meetings and a copy of these are given to all classes for the councillors to share with their classmates and classroom staff.
 Mr Rogers, Mrs Martin, Mrs Fenton, Mrs Higgins, Mrs Patel and Mrs Rhodes also get copies of them.

 School Council Visit to the Mayor

-On Tuesday 26th February 2019 the School Councillors went to Blackburn Town Hall to meet the Mayor of Blackburn with Darwen.
+On Tuesday 26th February 2019 last year's School Councillors went to Blackburn Town Hall to meet the Mayor of Blackburn with Darwen.
 We wanted to find out what kinds of jobs she does.

 Just outside the Town Hall we looked at a large statue with a plaque saying it was William Henry Hornby.
 We found out later that this was the first ever Mayor of Blackburn.

 We met the Mayor in a large room called the Mayor’s Parlour.
 We asked her different questions and learned that she is always very busy and that some of her jobs include opening new buildings, attending Summer fairs, visiting schools and hospitals and attending funerals and weddings.
 She also told us that she will stop being the Mayor in May and there will then be a new Mayor.